nzubeifechukwu/course-registration-system/README.md

 npm install
 ```

+### 3. Set up Prisma

+Follow this link to set up Prisma to work with JavaScript: https://www.theodinproject.com/lessons/nodejs-prisma-orm#assignment

-### 3. Environment Configuration
+### 4. Environment Configuration

-Create a `.env` file in the root director of your project and configure your local database connection string:
+Modify the `.env` file generated in step 3 above in the root directory of your project to reflect your PostgreSQL database details (change only the parts in uppercase: USER, PASSWORD, HOST, PORT, DATABASE):

 ```
 DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE?schema=public"
-PORT=10000
 ```

-### 4. Initialize Database Schema and Seed Data
+### 5. Initialize Database Schema and Seed Data

 Run the Prisma migration pipeline to map out the schema.
 Next, run the seed script (`./prisma/seed.js`) to instantly populate your database with a default Admin account, initial courses, and a few student accounts.